bitcoin-ring/boltring-docs/docs/boltring-reset.md

 If your BoltRing is already paired with a lightning wallet, and you want to connect it to another BoltService you first need to reset your BoltRing.
-Your BoltRing configuration is protected by secret keys which you need to reset your BoltRing. **So take good care of your keys**, because you will not be able to re-configure your device if you don´t have the keys.
+Your BoltRing configuration is protected by secret keys which you need to reset your BoltRing.

+!!! danger "Backup your Keys"

+    **You will not be able to re-configure your device if you don´t have the keys!**

+    Keys are initialy set to ZERO at factory settings unless you bought a pre-configured BoltRing.
+    For pre-configured BoltRings the keys are printed as QR code on the enclosed leaflet.

+    After you re-configured your BoltRing **you will need the newly set keys** for any further re-configuration (the original keys will not work any more).

 ## BoltRing Reset Code